danielanthonycollins/in-home/README.md

 ### **User Stories**

-As a new user, I want to:
+**As a new user, I want to:**

-- Immediately understand the site's purpose
+1. Immediately understand the site's purpose
-- Easily navigate the website
+2. Easily navigate the website
-- Browse all available products
+3. Browse all available products
-- Filter products to quickly find what I need
+4. Filter products to quickly find what I need
-- Search for products
+5. Search for products
-- Contact the company for help or advice
+6. Contact the company for help or advice
-- Purchase products without registering for an account
+7. Purchase products without registering for an account
-- Browse reviews left by other users
+8. Browse product reviews left by other users
-- Stay informed on actions I take throughout the website
+9. Stay informed on actions I take throughout the website
-- Receive confirmation of my order
+10. Receive confirmation of my order
-- Access the site on any device
+11. Access the site on any device
-- Create and log into an account
+12. Create and log into an account

-As a registered user, I want to:
+**As a registered user, I want to:**

-- View my profile page
+13. View my profile page
-- View my previous order history
+14. View my previous order history
-- View and update my personal information
+15. View and update my personal information
-- Create reviews for products I've purchased
+16. Create reviews for products I've purchased
-- View reviews for products I've purchased
+17. View reviews for products I've purchased
-- Update reviews for products I've purchased
+18. Update reviews for products I've purchased
-- Delete reviews for products I've purchased
+19. Delete reviews for products I've purchased
-- Change my password
+20. Change my password
-- Make purchases without filling in my personal information each time
+21. Make purchases without filling in my personal information each time
-- Logout of my account
+22. Logout of my account

-As an admin, I want to:
+**As an admin, I want to:**

-- Add new products to the store
+23. Add new products to the store
-- Update existing products
+24. Update existing products
-- Delete existing products
+25. Delete existing products
-- Delete existing reviews
+26. Delete existing reviews
-- Easily access admin controls

 ### **Site Aims**